Pixar's Devkit

 Overview of the Features

-Pixar's devkit, as of release 13.5 of prman, specifies nine API's that enable the development of a variety of plugins and executables that extend the capabilities of the RenderMan system.
+Cutter supports many of the RenderMan's API's and RIS API for writing and compiling/building plugins and executibles.
+The API's enable the development of a variety of plugins and executables that extend the capabilities of the RenderMan system.
 Cutter incorporates a number of features intended to ease the task of writing, developing, compiling and linking devkit DSOs and executables.
 In effect, Cutter implements a simple and easy to use devkit authoring environment.
 Cutter can assist users to develop the following devkit plugins and executables.

 Ri filters,